peperodriguez/uvm_pg_fifo/README.md

 # edapg_uvm_fifo
 EDA Playground FIFO example

-The playgroung is at https://www.edaplayground.com and it is named "UVM_fifo_mux".
+The playgroung is at https://www.edaplayground.com and it is named "edapg_uvm_fifo".

 Files can only be uploaded manually to EDA Playground.